kubernetes/test-infra/README.md

 Update when a job runs by changing its definition in [`prow/config.yaml`].
 The [test-infra oncall] must push prow changes (`make -C prow update-config`).

-Update where the job apears on testgrid by changing [`testgrid/config/config.yaml`].
+Update where the job appears on testgrid by changing [`testgrid/config/config.yaml`].

 ### Delete a job